Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves

 Moreover the maximum is attained for a unique pair $(t_1, t_2)$, namely for $(\pi^{-1} U_{\Eb_1}(\beta), \pi^{-1} U_{\Eb_2}(\beta))$ where $\beta:= S'_{\Eb_1 \oplus \Eb_2}(\pi t).$ \end{proposition}

-This proposition can be understood as an expression of the second law of thermodynamics in the context of euclidean lattices.
-As a last element pleading for an interpretation of the $\theta$-invariants of euclidean lattices in terms of statistical thermodynamics, let us briefly translate to the framework of this section the results in the last paragraph \ref{maxentrop} of Appendix \ref{Append:LD}.
+This proposition can be understood as an expression of the second law of thermodynamics in the context of Euclidean lattices.

+As a last element pleading for an interpretation of the $\theta$-invariants of Euclidean lattices in terms of statistical thermodynamics, let us briefly translate to the framework of this section the results in the last subsection \ref{maxentrop} of Appendix \ref{Append:LD}.

-Let us consider denote an euclidean lattice of positive rank $\Eb:= (E, \Vert. \Vert)$ and let us denote by the (compact convex) space of probability measures on $E$.
+Let us consider denote an Euclidean lattice of positive rank $\Eb:= (E, \Vert. \Vert)$ and let us denote by the (compact convex) space of probability measures on $E$.

 We may consider the functions $\epsilon$ (``energy") and $I$ (``information theoretic entropy") from $\cC$ to $[0, +\infty]$ defined as follows:

 and